 - Creatine – This non-essential amino acid is synthesized in your liver.
-And used in your brain to re-charge the Adenosine Triphosphate (ATP) that fuels the mitochondria in brain cells.
+And used in your brain to recharge the Adenosine Triphosphate (ATP) that is produced in the mitochondria in your brain cells.

 ATP is directly involved in producing, packaging and secreting neurotransmitters.
 Helping boost intelligence, improve memory, facilitate faster thinking and improve mood.

 Creatine fuels ATP which boosts cellular metabolism.
 Helping protect neurons from damage caused by toxins.
 Keeping cellular energy levels up also helps protect mitochondria against the assault of free radicals.

 Recommended dosage for Creatine is 5 grams per day.

 - Ginkgo biloba – Ginkgo biloba is one of the oldest species of trees on earth.
 And has been used in Chinese medicine for millennia.
 Ginkgo helps reduce oxidative stress by eliminating free radicals.